clintonhealthaccess/kevin/README.md

 Table questions feed results to several data elements arranged in rows and columns.
 The question is an instance of the **SurveyTableQuestion** class and it has several **SurveyTableColumn** and **SurveyTableRow**.
 The **SurveyTableRow** object contains a map ```<SurveyTableColumn, FormElement>``` that links a certain column for a row to a certain form element.
 Each cell of the table therefore links to a different **FormElement** and therefore to a different **RawDataElement**.

-#### Submitting a survey section

-When a section is submitted, all values are copied from the **FormEnteredValue** to the corresponding **RawDataElementValue**.
-All values that are valid are copied as is, values that are invalid or skipped are set as a ```null``` value.
-The table below summarizes the different cases.

-	FormEnteredValue			-			RawDataElementValue
-	----------------						-------------------
-	- value entered and valid				- value is copied
-	- value entered and invalid				- value is set to null
-	- value not entered						- value is set to null
-	- value skipped							- value is set to null

-The *period* property of the **RawDataElementValue** is set to the period referred to by the survey, as explined above, and the *dataLocation* to whichever data location is filling out the survey.

-After a section has been submitted, the values are saved as **RawDataElementValue** and therefore available to the reports (cf. below) component of the site.

-#### Cloning a survey

-TODO

 #### Validation

 On the survey, validation rules can be defined for individual fields.
 Those are instances of **FormValidationRule** and are attached to a **FormElement** and a certain *prefix*, indicating which field the rule applies on.
 A validation rule contains an expression.
 If the expression evaluates to ```false```, the field will be invalid and the *error message* defined in the rule will be displayed underneath the field.